 Since I was interested in the upgraded sharks’ world, we started there.

-It has been 40 years since the opening of the Underwater Observatory Marine Park in Eilat, and a new attraction has just been opened, following an investment of 26 million shekels: Shark World – the biggest shark pool of its kind in the Middle East, covering an area of 1000m2.
+It has been 40 years since the opening of the Underwater Observatory Marine Park in Eilat.
+A new attraction has just been opened, following an investment of 26 million shekels: Shark World – the biggest shark pool of its kind in the Middle East, covering an area of 1000m2.
 It offers a rare opportunity and an exceptional experience to have the Red Sea sharks at your fingertips and get the feel of what it’s like to meet them.

 There are explanations in Hebrew, English, Arabic, and Russian.

 Sharks world has a glass corridor with fish around you.
-It seems very cool in promotional photographs, but here is how it looks in reality.
+It seems terrific in promotional photographs, but here is how it looks in reality.

-Here is the clearest shot (with the fewer people) I was able to get.
-So, if you want to make a similar photograph, come either at the opening or towards the closure of the marine park.
+This is the clearest shot (with the fewer people) I got.
+So, if you want to take a similar photograph, come either at the opening or towards the marine park’s closure.

-At the second part of Sharks World, there were digital and regular stands with explanations.
+In the second part of Sharks World, we saw digital and regular stands with explanations.
 We skipped some of them since it was packed.
 And here are some fascinating truths about sharks.
 The fact that sharks have no bones to break makes them sturdy and resistant to other predators and rough ocean storms.

 Red Sea Reef

-Since we had time till our Oceanarium show, we headed to the Red Sea Reef hall (number 2 on the map).
+Since we had time for our Oceanarium show, we headed to the Red Sea Reef hall (#2 on the map).